ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

         Size or format of the binary representation of the data.
 For example an 8-bit unsigned integer versus a 32-bit float.
-Polar2grid uses constant values for data types and any command line flags that accept a data kind should expect the value of the constant.
+Polar2grid uses constant values for data types and any command line flags that accept a data type should expect the value of the constant.
 See the :ref:`constants <constants_data_types>`
         module for their current values.
 Data types are different from :term:`data kinds`.
 Data type constants are prefixed